AstrobioMike/AstrobioMike.github.io/genomics/metagen_anvio.md

 anvi-interactive -p merged_profile/PROFILE.db -c contigs.db --server-only -P 8080
 ```

-After running that on your cloud instance, go to your computer's web browser and go to this address (Chrome is ideal for anvi'o, but if you don't have that then whatever you've got will probably still be cool): [http://localhost:8080](http://localhost:8080)
+After running that on your cloud instance, go to your computer's web browser and go to this address "**http://localhost:8080**" (Chrome is ideal for anvi'o, but if you don't have that then whatever you've got will probably still be cool).
 Once that loads up, click the "Draw" button at the bottom left and you should see the metagenome appear 🙂

 <center><img src="https://raw.githubusercontent.com/AstrobioMike/Misc/master/anvi-open.png" data-canonical-src="https://raw.githubusercontent.com/AstrobioMike/Misc/master/anvi-open.png" width="800" height="365"></center>

 So there is a lot going on here at first glance, especially if you're not yet familiar with how anvi'o organizes things.
-The interactive interface is extraordinarily expansive and I'd suggest reading about it [here](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-interactive) and [here](http://merenlab.org/2016/02/27/the-anvio-interactive-interface/) to start digging into it some more when you can, but here's a quick crash course.
+The interactive interface is extraordinarily expansive and I'd suggest reading about it [here](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-interactive){:target="_blank"} and [here](http://merenlab.org/2016/02/27/the-anvio-interactive-interface/){:target="_blank"} to start digging into it some more when you can, but here's a quick crash course.

 At the center of the figure is a hierarchical clustering of the contigs from our co-assembly (here clustered based on tetranucleotide frequency and coverage).
 So each tip (leaf) of the central clustering represents a contig (or a fragment of a contig as those longer than 20,000 bps are split into pieces of ~20,000 bps as mentioned above).
 Then radiating out from the center are layers of information ("Parent", "Taxonomy", "Length", "GC"), with each layer displaying information for each corresponding contig (leaf/tip).
 Beyond those, we get to our samples.
 For each sample layer, the visualization is showing the read coverage for that sample to each contig as you travel around the circle.